c2FmZQ/tlsproxy/README.md

 # TLS Termination Proxy

-TLSPROXY is primarily a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses letsencrypt to provide TLS encryption for any number of TCP or HTTP servers, and any number of server names concurrently on the same port.
+TLSPROXY is primarily a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses Let's Encrypt to provide TLS encryption for any number of TCP or HTTP servers, and any number of server names concurrently on the same port.

 Its functionality is similar to an [stunnel](https://www.stunnel.org/) server, but without the need to configure and run [certbot](https://certbot.eff.org/) separately.